Cosmyx/OrcaSlicer/README.md

 ## Some background

-OrcaSlicer was originally forked from Bambu Studio, it was previously known as BambuStudio-SoftFever.
+CosmoSlice was originally forked from Bambu Studio, it was previously known as BambuStudio-SoftFever.

 [Bambu Studio](https://github.com/bambulab/BambuStudio) is forked from [PrusaSlicer](https://github.com/prusa3d/PrusaSlicer) by Prusa Research, which is from [Slic3r](https://github.com/Slic3r/Slic3r) by Alessandro Ranellucci and the RepRap community.
-OrcaSlicer incorporates a lot of features from [SuperSlicer](https://github.com/supermerill/SuperSlicer) by @supermerill OrcaSlicer's logo is designed by community member Justin Levine (@freejstnalxndr).
+CosmoSlice incorporates a lot of features from [SuperSlicer](https://github.com/supermerill/SuperSlicer) by @supermerill CosmoSlice's logo is designed by community member Justin Levine (@freejstnalxndr).

 # License

-- **OrcaSlicer** is licensed under the GNU Affero General Public License, version 3.
-OrcaSlicer is based on Bambu Studio by BambuLab.
+- **CosmoSlice** is licensed under the GNU Affero General Public License, version 3.
+CosmoSlice is based on Bambu Studio by BambuLab.
 - **Bambu Studio** is licensed under the GNU Affero General Public License, version 3.
 Bambu Studio is based on PrusaSlicer by PrusaResearch.
 - **PrusaSlicer** is licensed under the GNU Affero General Public License, version 3.
 PrusaSlicer is owned by Prusa Research.
 PrusaSlicer is originally based on Slic3r by Alessandro Ranellucci.
 - **Slic3r** is licensed under the GNU Affero General Public License, version 3.
 Slic3r was created by Alessandro Ranellucci with the help of many other contributors.
 - The **GNU Affero General Public License**, version 3 ensures that if you use any part of this software in any way (even behind a web server), your software must be released under the same license.
-- OrcaSlicer includes a **pressure advance calibration pattern test** adapted from Andrew Ellis' generator, which is licensed under GNU General Public License, version 3.
+- CosmoSlice includes a **pressure advance calibration pattern test** adapted from Andrew Ellis' generator, which is licensed under GNU General Public License, version 3.
 Ellis' generator is itself adapted from a generator developed by Sineos for Marlin, which is licensed under GNU General Public License, version 3.
 - The **Bambu networking plugin** is based on non-free libraries from BambuLab.
-It is optional to the OrcaSlicer and provides extended functionalities for Bambulab printer users.
+It is optional to the CosmoSlice and provides extended functionalities for Bambulab printer users.